 A continuation of HIST 303, this course broadens the analysis of modern capitalism and responses by working people to ongoing consequences of rapid economic and political change.
-Focusing on the challenges of world wars, depression, and globalization, between 1920- 21st Century, elements of state development, business innovation, and workers' responses will be discussed in detail.
+Focusing on the challenges of world wars, depression, and globalization, between 1920-21st Century, elements of state development, business innovation, and workers' responses will be discussed in detail.
 The course will conclude with an assessment of how Canada fits into a contemporary world of trade and labour.
-Credit will be granted for only one of HIST 304 or HIST 309.
 Three credits.